WGLab/PennCNV/docs/user-guide/install.md

 If using a very old machine with very old version of make program, the fancy characters like $@ and $^ in the Makefile may not be recognized correctly.
 If thats the case, just manually change the character to appropriate file names.

-Compilation in Cygwin: the procedure is slightly different: change khmm.so to khmm.dll in the Makefile file before compilation.
+> *Compilation in Cygwin: the procedure is slightly different: change khmm.so to khmm.dll in the Makefile file before compilation.*

-Compilation in Windows: The pre-compiled executable in PennCNV can only be used under 32-bit Windows machine.
+> *Compilation in Windows: The pre-compiled executable in PennCNV can only be used under 32-bit Windows machine.
 (If you use 64-bit Windows, it is likely that the pre-compiled executable can still be used, but only if you install 32-bit Perl in the machine, not the 64-bit version of Perl).
 If you have a 64-bit Windows but have no experience in compilation, do NOT compile.
 Just download 32-bit Perl and run PennCNV directly.
-I was not able to compile PennCNV specifically for 64-bit Perl.

-For other Windows system and/or any other Perl version, re-compilation may be required.
+I was not able to compile PennCNV specifically for 64-bit Perl.For other Windows system and/or any other Perl version, re-compilation may be required.
 Follow these steps exactly.
 First, install ActivePerl in the system (direct link to 32-bit version of 5.8.9, 5.10.1, 5.12.3, 5.14.0), and it does not matter which version you choose to install.
 Next, install the MinGW-Get (minimalist GNU), which contains necessary components/commands/libraries for GCC.
 During installation, select the MSYS shell which is more convenient for our compilation purposes, compared to windows shell.
 Next, open MSYS, go to PennCNV directory, to go the kext sub-directory, run the `perl -MExtUtils::Embed -e ccopts`, `perl -MExtUtils::Embed -e ldopts`, `perl -MConfig -e 'print $Config{archname}'` and `perl -MConfig -e 'print $Config{version}'` command, then copy the output and paste into the Makefile in the corresponding places in the file.
 Different machines may have a different outputs for the above commands! (for example, some machines will need to use `VER=5.8.8` but others will need to use `VER=5.10.1`, depending on version of Perl).
 The only complication is that any \ character need to be changed to / instead.
 For example, `C:\Perl\lib\CORE` should be changed to `C:/Perl/lib/CORE`.
 Finally change khmm.so to khmm.dll in the Makefile file.
-Now just type make in the `kext/` directory and it should work from there.
+Now just type make in the `kext/` directory and it should work from there.*

-> Compilation in Solaris: change `gcc` to `cc` in the `Makefile`, then compile by typing `make`.
-This change is needed because gcc in many Solaris system is not compiled in a way to allow dynamic linking.
+> *Compilation in Solaris: change `gcc` to `cc` in the `Makefile`, then compile by typing `make`.
+This change is needed because gcc in many Solaris system is not compiled in a way to allow dynamic linking.*

 ## The last resort